JakobBergG/Dataproject_GBM/README.md

 ## Input data

-For each patient, the pipeline takes as input up to four MR scans from different timepoints as well as a single CT scan and a RTDOSE file, which holds info on the radiation therapy planning.
+For each patient, the pipeline takes as input up to four MR scans from different timepoints as well as a single CT scan.
+It also takes as input an RTDOSE file holding information on the intensity and location of the radiation therapy planning.
 The scans are 3D images.
 Whereas 2D images are made up of pixels, 3D images are made up of voxels.
 Each voxel represents the brightness in the scan of a small cuboid volume.
 The number and size of the voxels vary with each scan, but a typical MR scan is 520 $\times$ 520 $\times$ 176 voxels with each voxel having a size of 0.5mm  $\times$ 0.5mm  $\times$ 1.0mm.
-An example of a MR scan and a CT scan can be seen in the below illustration.
+An example of an MR scan and a CT scan can be seen in the below illustration.

 ![](readme_images/MRandCTExa.png)